chrismetz09/K8s-docs-mermaid/README.md

 ### Using hybrid Mermaid+SVG

-K8s docs supports SVG images.
+K8s docs support SVG images.
 This method allows you to create/edit Mermaid figures in the live editor.
 Then from the live editor, you generate and download an SVG image file.
 Finally, add the SVG image to the docs as you would with any other SVG image.

 * Use live editor to create and edit figures.